David Fishelson: The 2000s and 2010s, MET, Hank and Golda, Broadway and touring, 9 Parts, Golda as film

 Fishelson's three subsequent mountings of Golda's Balcony, the one-woman show about Israeli Prime Minister Golda Meir, earned nominations and awards in each of its manifestations, including Off-Broadway (a 4-month sold-out run at the MET SoHo space), on Broadway (starring Tovah Feldshuh), and the 9-month "National Tour" of the U.S. and Canada (starring Valerie Harper).
 The Off-Broadway production earned a Drama League "Best Play" nomination for Fishelson (as producer); the Broadway production earned a 2004 Tony Award nomination for "Best Actress" for Feldshuh, and went on to become the longest-running one-woman show in Broadway history; while the National Tour won Fishelson the 2006 "Best Play" Touring Broadway Award from the Broadway League (shared with playwright William Gibson).
 After lead producing both the Broadway show and its tour, Fishelson was invited to become a Tony Award voter, a status he retains to the present day.
 Critic John Simon, in his New York Magazine review of the Broadway version, wrote that "Golda's Balcony is the perfect merging of playwright, actress and character."

 Fishelson's final production in the MET space was Heather Raffo's 9 Parts of Desire, winner of the 2005 Lortel Award for "Best Solo Production" (shared by Fishelson and Raffo), and recipient of a 2005 Susan Smith Blackburn Prize for "Best English Language Play Written by a Woman".
 9 Parts of Desire had a 9-month sold-out run from 2004–5, and earned MET some of its more positive reviews – with John Lahr in The New Yorker calling it "an example of how art can remake the world," and Charles Isherwood in The New York Times calling it an "impassioned theatrical documentary about contemporary Iraqi women[,] marked by vivid, memorable details."
 Following its run at MET, Fishelson arranged for further productions of 9 Parts at five of the larger LORT theaters in the U.S. — including Berkeley Rep, Seattle Rep, Los Angeles' Geffen Playhouse, Philadelphia's Wilma Theater, and D.C.'s Arena Stage — through the fall of 2006.

-In 2019-20, Fishelson and MET produced and distributed the feature film Golda's Balcony (2019 film) which went on to win 21 “Audience Favorite” awards at 75 international film festivals in 2019-20.
+In 2019-20, Fishelson and MET produced and distributed the feature film Golda's Balcony which went on to win 21 “Audience Favorite” awards at 75 international film festivals in 2019-20.